 Place the tree outside, year-round, in a bright location with lots of sunlight.
 The Juniper cannot live indoors.
-During the winter protect the tree once temperatures drop below 15 °F (-10 °C).
+During the winter protect the tree once temperatures drop below 15 °F (-10 °C), for example by placing it in a coldframe.
 Some species change their foliage color during frosty periods to a purplish brown which is a part of their internal frost protection mechanism.
 Don’t worry they will turn green again in spring.

 Be careful not to overwater, as the juniper’s roots don't like soil wetness.
 Before you water, the soil should slightly dry.
 Misting the tree can be done regularly, especially after the tree has been repotted because it benefits from air humidity.
 Continue reading about watering Bonsai trees.

 Use normal organic fertilizer pellets every month during the growing season or a liquid fertilizer every week.
 If you’d like to see strong growth you can apply some higher nitrogen levels in the spring.

 To develop the foliage pads, long shoots that stick out of the silhouette can be pinched or cut at the base with sharp scissors throughout the growing season.
 Do not trim the juniper like a hedge because the removal of all growing tips will weaken the tree and the cut will turn the needles brown.
 When the foliage pads become too dense they must be thinned out with sharp scissors at the base.
 The Juniper Bonsai is generally a strong tree that also withstands aggressive pruning very well.
 But it cannot bud again from bare tree parts, so take care that there is some foliage left on every branch you wish to keep alive.
 Continue reading about pruning Bonsai trees.